 BFR therapy is also a very effective recovery tool used with an athletic population undergoing intense training.
 By training with BFR therapy on recovery days further stimulate repair of the muscles without any further muscle tissue breakdown.
 This improves recovery time and allows a faster return to intense training/activity.

 Why Is This So Important?

 A problem in our profession is that in order to increase muscle size and strength, it is well established that you need to overload muscle tissue to stimulate growth.
 However, a lot of our patients, either due to injury or pain, cannot tolerate the loads necessary to gain muscle strength.
-But using a new concept called Blood Flow Restriction Therapy, we are able to get similar gains without as much resistance.
-By occluding some arterial blood flow, we can use light resistance to build the same amount of strength without being worried about re-injury.
+But by using Blood Flow Restriction Therapy, we are able to get similar gains without using heavy weight and therefore, protecting an injured joint.